Ronald Kiandee: Early life

 He holds a Doctor of Philosophy (PhD) in political sociology from Universiti Sains Malaysia.

 Political career

 Kiandee was elected to Dewan Rakyat first in the 1999 election.
 He was Deputy Speaker of the Dewan Rakyat from April 2008 until the Barisan Nasional (BN) administration lost its re-election campaign in May 2018.
 Kiandee then served as chairman of the Public Accounts Committee (PAC) from 2018 to 2019.

 Kiandee left United Malays National Organisation (UMNO) in the opposition Barisan Nasional (BN) coalition to become an Independent on 12 December 2018, before later joining BERSATU.
 After the then chairman of BERSATU Sabah, Hajiji Noor, announced on 10 December 2022 that all MPs and MLAs of BERSATU had quit the party and joined Gabungan Rakyat Sabah (GRS) coalition as a direct member in line of the federal coalition of GRS + PH + BN + Gabungan Parti Sarawak, Ronald announced he would stay in the party, and succeeded Hajiji as the chairman of BERSATU Sabah and PN Sabah.

+Based on the BERSATU Supreme Council meetings in February, March and July of 2026, Ronald Kiandee officially suspended from the BERSATU Party due to the disciplinary board found him guilty of breaching the party constitution and code of ethics.
+In July 11, 2026, Kiandee questioned whether Bersatu's Supreme Council still has a valid quorum to make party decisions following multiple resignations and suspensions within the party.

+Kiandee remains as one of the suspended members of Bersatu but aligns with the Wawasan Party faction.
+He has been suspended from Bersatu's leadership.
+Kiandee now formally supports Wawasan as an official partner and direct supporter within the PN coalition.